J-ack-son/Partybot/README.md

 ## Our Team:
 * Jackson - Team Leader
-* Xander -
+* Xander - Lead builder
-* Prston Miller - Driver
+* Preston Miller - Driver
 *
 ### Our group name is PartyGroup6 and our robot's name is officially Partybot, but also named Jerry-Bob.